Little Kingfisher & Forest Kingfisher

 The Azure Kingfisher is found across northern and eastern Australia, as well as in the Moluccas and Lesser Sundas (Indonesia), New Guinea and surrounding islands.
-In Australia, it is found from the Kimberley region, Western Australia, across the Top End to Queensland, and is widespread east of the Great Dividing Range to the Victorian border and south into Victoria.
+In Australia, it is found from the Kimberley region, Western Australia, across the Top End to Queensland, and is widespread east of the Great Dividing Range to the Victorian border and south into Victoria and Tasmania.

 Feeding and diet

 The Azure Kingfisher plunges from overhanging perches into water to catch prey.
 Prey items include: fish, crustaceans, aquatic insects and other invertebrates, and, sometimes, frogs.
 They will often bash their prey against the perch before swallowing it head first.
 Often watch Platypuses foraging underwater and catch any food items that are disturbed.